 As at the date of this Base Prospectus, the dirham remains pegged to the U.S. dollar.
 However, there can be no assurance that the dirham will not be de-pegged in the future or that the existing peg will not be adjusted in a manner that materially and adversely affects ICD.
-Any such de-pegging could have a material and adverse effect on ICD's business, results of operations, financial condition and prospects, and subsequently affect the ability of ICD to perform its obligations in respect of any Notes.
+Any such de-pegging could have a material and adverse effect on ICD's business, results of operations, financial condition and prospects, and subsequently affect the ability of ICD to perform and, consequently, the Issuer to perform their respective obligations in respect of any Trust Certificates.